gerardathletics/Resources/README.md

 # Resources
 This repository pretends to gather different interesting resources for GIS, DS and programming projects.
+Some of the resources may be in spanish.

 <details>
   <summary><b>General Cartography - GIS</b> </summary>